What do you need to join BSV Belsen?

 §17 Duties of the Board Members

-2. The secretary is responsible for preparing the documents required to implement the resolutions of the board and the general meeting.
-He or she must prepare minutes of each meeting of the board and general meetings.
-The minutes must be signed by the secretary and the chairperson.
-The secretary is responsible for handling general correspondence concerning the entire association.
+2. The secretary is responsible for preparing all documents necessary for implementing the resolutions of the board and the general meeting.
+They must draw up minutes of every board meeting and general meeting.
+The minutes must be signed by the secretary and the president.
+The secretary is also responsible for handling general correspondence concerning the entire association.

-3. The treasurer manages the association's finances and keeps proper records of all income and expenditures.
-He or she must submit a financial report to the annual general meeting.
-The association maintains two bank accounts at the Kreissparkasse (District Savings Bank) and the Volksbank (People's Bank).
+3. The treasurer manages the club's finances and keeps proper records of all income and expenses.
+He must submit a financial report to the annual general meeting.
+The club maintains one bank account each with the Kreissparkasse (district savings bank) and the Volksbank (cooperative bank).

 The cash balance in the main cash register should not exceed 500 DM.

-Expenditures not included in the budget or exceeding the budget estimate require the countersignature of the Chairman.
+Expenditures that are not included in the budget or that exceed the budgeted amount require the countersignature of the Chairman.

-4. The Chief Sports Officer is responsible for the smooth running of all sports activities.
-The department heads support him in this task.
+4. The head of sports is responsible for the smooth operation of all sports activities across all sections.
+The section heads support him in this.

 5. The press officer is responsible for public relations.
-He ensures the publication of match and other reports in the press.
+He ensures the publication of match reports and other information in the press.
 He is also responsible for overseeing the club's display case.

-6. If members of the Executive Board resign during the fiscal year, the General Meeting shall hold by-elections.
-For the period between the resignation and the by-election, the Extended Executive Board shall appoint a suitable member to assume the duties of the resigning member on a temporary basis.
+6. If members of the executive board resign during the financial year, the general meeting shall hold by-elections.
+For the period between the resignation and the by-election, the extended board shall appoint a suitable member to temporarily assume the duties of the resigning member.

 §18 Tasks of the divisions

-The heads of the divisions are elected annually by the division assembly.
-They require confirmation by the club's annual general meeting.
-Each division bears a seal or stamp in the club's designation, bearing their own logo, and each division head is responsible for its proper maintenance.
-The division heads support the chief sports officer in the performance of his duties.
-The use of the sports facilities must be coordinated with him.
-Within the divisions, the division heads ensure the smooth running of sports operations.
+The heads of the sports sections are elected annually by the section assembly.
+Their election requires confirmation by the club's annual general meeting.
+Each section uses a seal or stamp according to the club's template, bearing its identification mark, and each section head is responsible for its proper maintenance.
+The section heads support the head of sports in carrying out their duties.
+The use of the sports facilities must be coordinated with them.
+Within their respective sections, the section heads ensure the smooth operation of sports activities.

 §19 The General Meeting

 1. The General Meeting is the highest body of the association.
-Invitations to the General Meeting and the Annual General Meeting are issued by the Chairman, or in his absence, by his deputy.
-The General Meeting will be announced by circular at least two weeks before the meeting date, including the agenda.
-The first ordinary General Meeting within the fiscal year (Annual General Meeting) must be convened within the first quarter of the year.
-It shall regularly discuss and decide on the following items:
+The invitation to the General Meeting and the Annual General Meeting is issued by the Chairman, or, if the Chairman is unavailable, by the Vice-Chairman.
+The General Meeting is announced at least two weeks in advance by circular letter, including the agenda.
+The first ordinary General Meeting within the fiscal year (Annual General Meeting) must be convened within the first quarter.
+It should include the following items for discussion and resolution:

 a.
 Annual report (business report) / b.
-Cash report and auditors' report / c.
-Discharge of the board of directors / d.
-Resolution on amendments to the statutes / e.
+Treasurer's report and auditors' report / c.
+Discharge of the board / d.
+Resolutions on amendments to the statutes / e.
 New elections (auditors, etc.) / f.
-Discussion / Further meetings are convened by the chairman, or in his absence by his deputy, as needed, or if one-third of the members request it in writing.
+Discussion / The chairman, or in his absence his deputy, shall convene further meetings as needed, or if 1/3 of the members request it in writing.

-2. Any general meeting convened in accordance with the Articles of Association shall have a quorum for all items on the agenda, regardless of the number of persons present.
+2. Every members' meeting convened in accordance with the statutes shall be quorate for all items on the agenda, regardless of the number of members present.

-3. Discussion and resolution on items not on the agenda shall only be permitted after approval of an urgent motion.
-This requires a two-thirds majority of the votes present.
+3. Deliberation and decision-making on items not on the agenda is only permissible after approval of an urgent motion.
+This requires a two-thirds majority of the votes cast.

 4. Every member is entitled to submit motions for the general meeting.
-These motions must be submitted in writing to the Executive Board at least 10 days before the meeting, and the Executive Board must place them on the agenda.
+These must be submitted in writing to the executive board no later than 10 days before the meeting and will then be placed on the agenda by the board.

-5. All members shall have the right to vote at the General Meeting, with the exception of young people under 16 years of age and persons with limited legal capacity, unless a legal transaction to be concluded with a member or a dispute between the Association and the member is up for discussion.
+5. In the general meeting, all members are entitled to vote, with the exception of young people under 16 years of age and persons with limited legal capacity, unless a legal transaction to be concluded with a member or a difference existing between the association and the member is up for negotiation.

-6. The General Meeting shall pass its resolutions by a simple majority of the voting members present.
-In the event of a tie, the motion shall be deemed rejected.
+6. The general meeting passes its resolutions by a simple majority of the voting members present.
+In the event of a tie, the motion is considered rejected.

 The general meeting can decide by simple majority whether voting should be open or secret.
-The majority in a vote is calculated based on the number of members present and entitled to vote.
+The majority for a vote is calculated based on the number of members present and entitled to vote.

-7. The secretary shall prepare a written record of all resolutions, which shall be signed by him and the chairman.
+7. The secretary shall prepare a written record of all decisions, which shall be signed by him and the chairman.

 §20 Extraordinary General Meeting

-b.
-Upon written request from at least 10% of the voting members, stating the purpose and reasons in writing.
-Meetings must be convened within one month and include the agenda.
+b. upon written request from at least 10% of the voting members, stating the purpose and reasons in writing.
+They must be convened within one month, stating the agenda.

 §21 Rules of Procedure of the General Meeting

-1. The chairperson may always speak.
-He or she shall allow members to speak in the order in which they have requested to speak.
+1. The chairman may always speak.
+He must give the floor to members in the order in which they have requested it.

-2. The proposer and the rapporteur shall be the first and last to speak before a vote.
+2. The applicant and the rapporteur shall be the first and last to speak before a vote.

-3. Speakers who do not speak to the point or violate parliamentary decorum shall be reprimanded by the Chair.
-After three reprimands, the Chair may withdraw the speaker's right to speak.
+3. Speakers who do not address the topic or who violate parliamentary etiquette must be admonished by the chairperson.
+After three admonitions, the chairperson may withdraw the speaker's right to speak.

-4. Voting shall take place in the order in which the motions were submitted.
+4. The vote will take place in the order in which the motions were submitted.

-1. Members are obliged to promote all the association's facilities to the best of their ability and to comply with the association's statutes.
+1. Members are obliged to promote all facilities of the association to the best of their ability and to comply with the statutes of the association.

-2. Any member may be held liable for penalties imposed by the authorities or higher sporting associations and for damage to club property caused by his or her own fault.
+2. Each member may be held liable for penalties imposed by the authorities or by higher-level sports associations and for damage to club property caused by their own negligence.

 §23 Auditors

 1. The auditors are appointed by the Annual General Meeting for the current financial year.
-The auditors consist of two members of the association.
-They have served at least twice
+The auditors consist of two club members.
+They must audit the accounts at least twice.

-They must audit the cash management annually and document their findings in writing.
-They must also audit the annual financial statements and certify their accuracy.
+They are required to audit the cash management during the year and document their findings in writing.
+They must also review the annual financial statement and certify its accuracy.

-2. The auditors are not members of the Board of Directors.
-They may be invited to Board meetings, but their vote is advisory.
+2. The auditors are not members of the board.
+However, they may be invited to board meetings, but have only an advisory vote.

-3. The auditors must report the results of their audit, which they may only conduct jointly, to the general meeting, which decides on the association's budget and the discharge of the board of directors.
+3. The auditors shall report the results of their audit, which they may only carry out jointly, to the general meeting, which decides on the association's budget and the discharge of the board.

 §24 Committees

-The General Meeting and the Board of Directors are authorized to establish committees to ensure the proper functioning of the association's administration.
-Their members are not members of the Board of Directors as defined by the Articles of Association.
-A committee shall consist of at least three members.
-Each committee shall remain in office until the next Board election at the latest.
+The general meeting and the board of directors are authorized to appoint committees for the proper administration of the association.
+The members of these committees are not board members as defined in the bylaws.
+A committee consists of at least three members.
+Each committee's term of office lasts until the next board election.
 Re-election is permitted.
-Each committee shall regulate the necessary matters within its own authority.
+The respective committee is responsible for handling all necessary matters within its own purview.

-Amendments to the statutes can only be decided upon with a ¾ majority of the voting members present within the meaning of Section 33 of the German Civil Code (BGB), if the meeting has been duly convened in accordance with Section 19 of these statutes.
+Amendments to the articles of association can only be adopted by a ¾ majority of the votes of the members present and entitled to vote, in accordance with § 33 of the German Civil Code (BGB), if the meeting has been duly convened in accordance with § 19 of these articles of association.

-If the association is dissolved or if its previous purpose ceases to exist, the association's assets shall pass to the City of Bergen, which shall use them exclusively for charitable purposes.
+Upon dissolution of the association or upon the discontinuation of its original purpose, the assets of the association shall fall to the city of Bergen, which shall use them exclusively for charitable purposes.

-The dissolution of the association can only take place at a special general meeting convened for this purpose if ¾ of the members entitled to vote in accordance with Section 41 of the German Civil Code (BGB) declare their consent to this decision in writing in accordance with Section 32 of the BGB.
+The dissolution of the association can only take place at a special members' meeting convened for this purpose, if ¾ of the voting members declare their consent in writing in accordance with § 32 of the German Civil Code (BGB) pursuant to § 41 BGB.

-If this meeting does not have a quorum, a second meeting must be convened, which in any case has a quorum and can decide with a ¾ majority of the voting members present.
+If this meeting is not quorate, a second meeting must be convened, which will in any case be quorate and can make decisions with a ¾ majority of the voting members present.

 §28 Liability

-The club is not liable for any accidents or thefts that occur during events and training sessions.
-The club takes out accident and liability insurance for its active members (including youth) or arranges for insurance coverage through the sports association or a professional association.
+The club is not liable for accidents or thefts occurring during events and training sessions of any kind.
+The club takes out accident and liability insurance for its active members (including youth members) or ensures insurance coverage through the sports federation or a relevant association.

-The association is not liable for any injuries or damage caused intentionally or negligently to individuals beyond the benefits of the insurance coverage.
+The association is not liable for injuries or damages to individuals caused intentionally or negligently, beyond the scope of insurance coverage.

 End of the statutes.